bxlab/hifive/doc/hifive.rst

 5C Heatmap Options:

 -b, --binsize int            The width of bins (in basepairs) to partition data into.
 A value of zero indicates that each bin is to correspond with a single fragment.
 [10000]
 -t, --trans                  Calculate and include trans interactions in heatmaps.
 -r, --regions str            A comma-separated list if region numbers to include in the heatmaps. [all regions] -d, --datatype str           Type of data to produce for the heatmaps.
 Valid options are raw, fragment (only fragment corrections applied), distance (only distance-dependence signal removed), enrichment (both fragment correction and distance-dependence signal removed), and expected (only predicted signal). [fragment]
 -a, --arraytype str          If data is unbinned, this option specifies whether the heatmaps should be full or compact.
 Full means that there is a row and column for every fragment, while compact means that rows are forward fragments only and columns are reverse fragments only. [full]
+-y, --dynamically-bin        Dynamically bin heatmap.
+-x, --expansion-binsize int  The size of bins, in base pairs, to group data into for expanding under-populated bins.
+[10000] -f, --minobservations int    The minimum number of observed reads in a bin for it to be considered valid.
+[20] -g, --search-distance int    The furthest distance from the bin minpoint to expand bounds.
+If set to zero, there is no limit on expansion distance.
+[0]
+-v, --remove-failed          If a non-zero 'search-distance' is given, it is possible for a bin not to meet the 'minobservations' criteria before stopping looking.
+If this occurs and 'remove-failed' is set, the observed and expected values for that bin are zero.

 5C Interval Options:

 -c, --region int             The index of the region to pull data from.
 -b, --binsize int            The width of bins (in basepairs) to partition data into.
 A value of zero indicates that each bin is to correspond with a single fragment.
 -s, --start int              The first coordinate of the region to pull data from.
 None indicates the beginning of the region.
+[None]
-[None] -e, --stop int      The last coordinate + 1 of the region to pull data from.
+-e, --stop int               The last coordinate + 1 of the region to pull data from.
 None indicates the end of the region.
-[None] -d, --datatype str  Type of data to produce for the heatmaps.
-Valid options are raw, fragment (only fragment corrections applied), distance (only distance-dependence signal removed), enrichment (both fragment correction and distance-dependence signal removed), and expected (only predicted signal). [fragment]
+[None]
+-y, --dynamically-bin        Dynamically bin heatmap.
+-x, --expansion-binsize int  The size of bins, in base pairs, to group data into for expanding under-populated bins.
+[10000] -f, --minobservations int    The minimum number of observed reads in a bin for it to be considered valid.
+[20] -g, --search-distance int    The furthest distance from the bin minpoint to expand bounds.
+If set to zero, there is no limit on expansion distance.
+[0]
+-v, --remove-failed          If a non-zero 'search-distance' is given, it is possible for a bin not to meet the 'minobservations' criteria before stopping looking.
+If this occurs and 'remove-failed' is set, the observed and expected values for that bin are zero.

 5C Plotting Options: